pbeukema/LabHacks/readme.md

 * See these [Ten simple rules for structuring papers](http://biorxiv.org/content/biorxiv/early/2016/11/28/088278.full.pdf ), written by [Konrad Kording](http://koerding.com/) and Brett Mensh.

+* Publish your paper to one of the [arXivs](http://www.biorxiv.org/submit-a-manuscript).
+If your PI doesn't support that, convince them.

 * Share your work with your friends as well as your enemies, the latter might give you even better criticism.

 * Steven Pinker has some interesting thoughts on how to make academic writing [better](http://stevenpinker.com/files/pinker/files/why_academics_stink_at_writing.pdf)